MathBorgess/IaC/README.md

 To generate the kubeconfig for connecting to the cluster, use Terraform to create the infrastructure and then generate the kubeconfig.

+### Activate the infrastructure's actions

-To activate the infrastructure's actions, follow these steps:
+Follow these steps:

 1. Create a GitHub token with access to manage secrets, environment variables, and actions services in the infrastructure and API repositories.
 2. Set the AWS credentials in the secrets of the infrastructure and API repositories.